srobo/kitbook/docs/teams/initial-tasks-for-team-coordinator.md

 * Recruit Local Team Coordinators in a variety of geographical locations, aiming for not more than 10 teams per LTC.

-* Produce GoogleForm Team Applications for capturing following info:
+* Produce Google Form Team Applications for capturing following info:

     * Team Leader Name
     * To confirm that Team Leader is over 18.